Stovetop Mac and Cheese

 You are going to want this mac n cheese recipe the next time a craving hits.
 You’ll be digging into some rich and creamy pasta in no time at all!

-- Elbow macaroni – This shape is perfect for the sauce.
-It gets trapped inside each piece of pasta so every bite is saucy, creamy, and cheesy!
+- Elbow macaroni – This shape of pasta is perfect for the sauce.
+The gooey and cheesy mixtures gets trapped inside each piece of pasta so every bite is saucy, creamy, and cheesy!

 - All-purpose flour – When you combine this with melted butter, it makes a roux that thickens the cheese sauce.